Tutorial - Getting around in Power BI service

 View content (dashboards and reports)

 Content is organized within the context of a workspace.
 Every business user has at least one workspace, and it's called My workspace.
-When designer colleagues share content with you, you may end up with additional workspaces.
+When designer colleagues share content with you, you may end up with more workspaces.
 For example, if a designer assigns you access permissions to one of their workspaces, that workspace will show up in your Power BI site.

 My workspace stores all the content that you own and create.
 Think of it as your personal sandbox or work area for your own content.
 For many Power BI business users, My workspace remains empty because your job doesn't involve creating new content.
 Business users, by definition, consume data created by others and use that data to make business decisions.
-If you find that you are creating content, consider reading the Power BI articles for report creators.
+If you find that you're creating content, consider reading the Power BI articles for report creators.

 A workspace is much more than a simple listing of content.
 On this page, you can learn a lot about the workspace's dashboards and reports.